cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

 ## Installation and Setup
   1. Domain Setup:
   Acquire a domain from Cloudflare and configure DNS records.

   2. Set up Google Cloud VPS:
   Obtain a VPS on Google Cloud, configure public IP, and SSH access.

   3. Create and manage virtual machines:
   Use Proxmox to virtualize the Kubernetes cluster.
 The virtual machines for the worker and master nodes as well as the        client virtual machine for the WireGuard protocol are created from a template virtual machine.
+A. For guidance on setting up Kubernetes virtual machines with Cloud-Init, refer to [JimsGarage by James Turland](https://github.com/JamesTurland/JimsGarage/tree/main/Kubernetes/Cloud-Init).

-  5. VPN Configuration:
+  4. VPN Configuration:
   Configure a secure VPN with WireGuard to connect the VPS with the local cluster.
-To set a VPN for secure networking use the [wireguard-install](https://github.com/Nyr/wireguard-install) script by Nyr.
+A. To set a VPN for secure networking use the [wireguard-install] (https://github.com/Nyr/wireguard-install) script by Nyr.
-Follow the instructions in the repository to configure WireGuard.
+Follow the instructions in the repository to install and configure WireGuard in the VPS.
+This configuration allows the VPS to act like a wireguard server and define one wireguard client wich is going to be one virtual machine inside the mini pc.
 You can also go to the section vpn-setup, wireguard-install.sh script in this repo.

+B. After installing and configure wireguard in the VPS, we need to set the iptables to enrute the trafic.
+To set the ip tables refer to this [WireGuard configuration example by mochman](https://github.com/mochman/Bypass_CGNAT/blob/main/Wireguard%20Configs/VPS/wg0.conf). by mochman.
+You can also go to the section vpn-setup, wireguard-config.sh script in this repo.

+C. Finally, we need to install wireguard in the VM client that is inside the mini pc and set the configuration like a wireguard client.
+WireGuard creates the /etc/wireguard directory where the configuration files should be placed.
+Then, the client configuration file wg0.conf is created.
+In this file, the information previously generated in vm.conf is pasted and WireGuard is added as a service to the system with systemctl commands.

-  7. Kubernetes Cluster Setup:
+  5. Kubernetes Cluster Setup:
   Install K3s on the mini PC, configure nodes, and set up Traefik and MetalLB for load balancing.

-  8. WordPress and MySQL Deployment:
+  6. WordPress and MySQL Deployment:
   Deploy WordPress and MySQL containers on Kubernetes.

-  9. Frontend (Next.js) Setup:
+  7. Frontend (Next.js) Setup:
   Dockerize the Next.js application and deploy it on the Kubernetes cluster.